NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Other costs

-In fact, we have hardly incurred any other costs in Sweden.
-As Dutch nationals, we did not need a visa for Sweden, and all other costs fall into the above categories.
-In Sweden they do not pay with the Euro as in large parts of Europe, but with Swedish Krona.
-Therefore we have incurred some exchange rate related costs.
-We paid for everything via our debit or credit card, and the bank charges a small exchange rate surcharge for this.
+We actually made almost no other expenses in Sweden.
+As Dutch citizens, we did not need a visa for Sweden, and all other costs fall into the above categories.
+However, they do not use the Euro in Sweden like in large parts of Europe, but the Swedish Krona.
+Therefore, we did incur some costs for this exchange rate.
+We paid for everything using our debit card or credit card, and the bank charges a small exchange rate surcharge for this.
 For us this amounted to €20.

 Total expenses for our trip through Swedish Lapland